altazion/altazion-dev/en-us/reference/DataObjectBase/Core-Business/business/Altazion.Erp.Model/Invoice/Altazion.Erp.Model.Invoice.md

-The Invoice class represents an invoice in the ERP system.
-It contains properties describing the main information of an invoice:
+Class representing an invoice in the ERP system.
+It contains the following properties:

-- Id: Unique identifier of the invoice
+- Id: Unique identifier of the invoice.
-- Date: Invoice creation date
+- Date: Date and time of the invoice.
-- InvoiceNumber: Invoice number
+- InvoiceNumber: Invoice number.
-- TotalAmount: Total amount including tax
+- TotalAmount: Total amount including taxes (TTC).
-- TotalAmountWOTax: Total amount excluding tax
+- TotalAmountWOTax: Total amount excluding taxes (HT).
-- CustomerName: Name of the customer
+- CustomerName: Customer's name.
-- CustomerStreetAddress: Customer's street address
+- CustomerStreetAddress: Customer's street address.
-- CustomerZipCode: Customer's postal code
+- CustomerZipCode: Customer's postal code.
-- CustomerCity: Customer's city
+- CustomerCity: Customer's city.
-- CustomerId: Customer identifier
+- CustomerId: Customer identifier.
-- TotalNotPayed: Remaining amount to be paid
+- TotalNotPayed: Remaining unpaid amount on the invoice.
-- PaymentDeadlineDate: Payment deadline date
+- PaymentDeadlineDate: Deadline date for payment, nullable.
-- LastOverdueNotification: Date of the last overdue notification sent
+- LastOverdueNotification: Date of last overdue notification, nullable.
-- Origin: Origin of the invoice
+- Origin: Origin or source of the invoice.
-- CustomerReference: Associated customer reference
+- CustomerReference: Customer reference associated with the invoice.
-- DisallowOverdueNotification: If true, overdue notifications are disabled
+- DisallowOverdueNotification: Flag to disallow overdue notifications.
-- OverdueNotificationCount: Number of overdue notifications sent
+- OverdueNotificationCount: Number of overdue notifications sent.
-- PrintCount: Number of times the invoice has been printed
+- PrintCount: Number of times the invoice has been printed.

-Each public property allows managing or displaying the respective invoice information.
+This class also provides a GetKey() method returning the unique identifier and a FromDataRow method to populate the object from a data row.